Sleep & Brain Development

 Sequence mirrors when babies gain conscious motor control of each body part

-At around 3 months, something else changes.
-Babies start twitching during a second stage of sleep called quiet sleep, or non-REM sleep.
-They still twitch during the active, dreamy REM sleep they've been twitching in from birth, but now they twitch in quiet sleep too.
-These twitches happen in sync with a specific brain wave: a sleep spindle, a brief rhythmic burst of electrical activity that the brain uses to consolidate learning and memory.
-Think of it as the brain saving a file.
+Around three months, something else changes.
+Your baby starts twitching during a second kind of sleep called quiet sleep, or non-REM sleep.
+They still twitch during the active, dreamy REM sleep they have been twitching in from birth, and now they twitch in quiet sleep too.
+These new twitches happen in sync with a specific brainwave called a sleep spindle, a brief rhythmic burst of electrical activity that the brain uses to consolidate learning and memory.
+Think of it as the brain hitting save.

 The brain saving a file